Sign inSign up

 Maintain a clean “main” branch

 A clean main branch is a development best practice and highly recommended for Chromatic.
-This means ensuring that test builds in your main branch are passing.
+This means testing your main branch to ensure builds are passing.
+It’s important to note that baselines will not persist through branching and merging unless you test your main branch.

 If the builds result from direct commits to main, you must accept changes to keep the main branch clean.
 If they’re merged from feature-branches, you must ensure those branches are passing before you merge into main.